 He also thanked the club's fans and players for their support.

-Despite explaining his desire to leave, the striker has reiterated that he wants to contribute for the remainder of the season, starting with their Europa League game against Sparta Prague on Thursday.
+Despite explaining his desire to leave, the striker has reiterated that he wants to contribute for the remainder of the season, starting with the club's Europa League game against Sparta Prague on Thursday.